 Wearing the watch day and night we got used to its cheerful, inviting, and useful watch faces, and found the operation similar enough to the Apple Watch that we – mostly – didn't get confused about how to access key functionality.

-There are issues, including battery life that can disappoint, too large a bump on the back, and the somewhat difficult band-changing mechanism.
+There are issues, including battery life that can disappoint, a large bump on the back, and the somewhat difficult band-changing mechanism.
 But these are mostly minor quibbles for a wearable that provides a near-perfect showcase for Wear OS.

 At $350 / £340 / AU$550 for the Wi-Fi and GPS edition, the Google Pixel Watch is $50 cheaper than the baseline Apple Watch 8.
 The LTE version of the Pixel Watch jumps to $400 / £380 / AU$650.
 We tested the LTE model, but did not connect it to our cell service.